 Behind the Black Collection:

 Our Black FORT Dungarees are made in a fair trade certified facility located in Dharamsala in the foothills of the Indian Himalayas.
 Dharamsala is the political and spiritual capital for Tibetan refugees, and home to the Dalai Lama.
-The facility was first founded to help Tibetan refugees find work but now there are currently over 50 staff, spanning Tibetan, Nepalese and Indian cultures working there.
+The facility was first founded to help Tibetan refugees find work but now employs over 50 staff, spanning Tibetan, Nepalese and Indian cultures.

-The facility is working towards becoming a zero waste production facility and the future's looking bright….
+The facility is working towards becoming a zero waste facility and the future's looking bright….

 Behind The Stripped Collection:

-We only use natural dyes in our striped collection, lessening the harm to the environment and the people who work with our dungarees.
+We only use natural dyes in our striped collection, lessening the harm to the environment and the people who work with our garments.

 Our dungarees are stitched and finished in a fair trade unit that employs local people, pays living wages and allows for decent holidays.
 The stitching unit is a purpose built mud building designed to withstand earthquakes (something that happens every 50 years in that particular area), with light airy windows and doors.
 Happy dogs lounge in the sun and chai is served all day!